Thinking about how to become a kindergarten teacher?

 3. Learn to be Organized

 In the process of becoming a kindergarten teacher, learn as much as you can about being organized.
 Every system you put in place will save you hours of work in the future.
-Although it takes a lot of work to begin with, plan your themes and activities in advance.
+Although it takes a lot of work, to begin with, plan your themes and activities in advance.
 This way you will have plenty of time to order resources, borrow books and DVDs, and organize field trips and classroom visitors for each theme you teach.

 Develop easy to maintain storage systems for everything!
 This will make it easier for you and your students to clean up and put things away. take advantage of products that keep classroom management easy.
-Purge regularly as clutter adds to your workload and too much stimuli can confuse students.
+Purge regularly as clutter adds to your workload and too many stimuli can confuse students.

 Teach children where to put things early in the year and you will have fewer problems with lost items and cleanup chaos.
 Integrate teaching skills such as classification, during clean up times.
 Learn more at teacher tips on “Teaching with math manipulatives“.